mothur/mothur.github.io/_wiki/mothur_v.1.0.0.md

 We have exciting news to report!
-Through the funds provided by the NSF and the Sloan foundation, we have begun to develop and release a new program, mothur (i.e. pronounced \"mother\").
+Through the funds provided by the NSF and the Sloan foundation, we have begun to develop and release a new program, mothur (i.e. pronounced "mother").
 The goal of mothur is to provide a one-stop shop for all of your microbial ecology/environmental microbiology bioinformatics needs.
 We will be releasing new iterations of mothur on a monthly basis for the next few months until we have all